I was raised on faery stories and horror stories….often not a lot of difference between them when you really think about it.

 My work (both 2 & 3 dimensional) is grounded in a love of drawing, traditional media and processes, and story-telling.

 I have worked as a figurative sculptor since 1994 and recently returned to University to pursue my lifelong love of illustration, gaining a degree in Visual Communication Design.
 I am currently undertaking a Masters Degree in Visual Art & Creative Practice, while working on my first picture book and teaching several classes in drawing and illustration Design at the University of South Australia.

 Every Face Tells a Story A ‘bust’ sculpture workshop

 Every face is unique and every face has a story to tell.
 Lives are written in the eyes, in the lines, in the turndown (or turn-up) of the mouth.
 Some faces are filled with joy and openness, others hide secrets and sadness.
 Learning to sculpt the head and face with expression and character brings so many rewards, and so this course focuses on doing just that.
 By creating a ‘bust’ sculpture, you will essentially be telling the story of your character.
 That character might be yourself, or someone you know personally.
 It might be a creation of your own or perhaps a fictitious character from literature, maybe a historical figure?
 Every creation will be uniquely yours.
 You are only limited by your imagination. “

 - Concept design on paper.
 2. Structure & anatomy of the skull.
 3. Support & armature building.
-4. Sculpting the head with polymer clay.
+4. Sculpting the head with paper clay.
 5. Creating sculpted hair.
 6. Creation of sculpted accessories (eg. small objects, animals, horns, headgear, glasses, etc.) 7.
 Curing & assembling/bonding the pieces.
 8. Painting the sculpture.
 9. Finishing touches.
 10.Celebrate

 - your achievement!